ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

                                       (Repeat as required, san only) -v, --variable [TYPE:]NAME=VALUE    A variable in the format [TYPE:]NAME=VALUE (Repeat as required, san only)
+      --header NAME=VALUE             An HTTP header in the format NAME=VALUE (Repeat as required)
 ```

 ## Examples